-It is strongly recommended to change the factory-default admin user password once initial setup is completed, taking care to record your new account details for subsequent connections.
+It is strongly recommended to change the factory-default admin user password once initial setup is completed, taking care to save a copy of your new account details for subsequent connections.

 If you lose your account details and are unable to connect to the console, please contact your Customer Service Representative.